sumnerevans/sumnerevans.com/content/posts/travel/2021-dc-montreal/2021-09-13-17-montreal/index.rst

 * reflections

+  * cool to interact with people not on my team
+  * cool to interact in non-work capacity
   * we have come a long way
   * we are so far away from being done
   * we have big goals, but we have a super young and energetic team to get it